smwahl/CMS_Saturn/README.md

 This code is provided as supplementary material for the article:

-- Iess, L., Militzer, B., Kaspi, Y., Nicholson, P., Durante, D., Racioppa, P., … Zannoni, M. (2019).
+- Iess, L., Militzer, B., Kaspi, Y., Nicholson, P., Durante, D., Racioppa, P.,  Anabtaw, A., Galanti, E., Hubbard, W., Mariani, M. J., Tortora, P., Wahl, S. M., Zannoni, M. (2019).
 Measurement and implications of Saturn’s gravity field and ring mass.
 Science, (in Press).

 It calculates self-consistent shape and gravitational field for interior structure models of the planet Saturn.